Organizational Excellence

 Goal 3, Objective 3

-Updated: January 2024
+Updated: January 2025

 Summary of objective implementation status (achievements or progress over last year; significant delays or issues, etc.)

-The Workforce Development Unit of the Human Resources Department is responsible for implementing this major strategy of Organizational Excellence by helping to ensure that the County of Sonoma is an employer of choice with a diverse workforce that reflects our community; sustains a positive work culture that builds engaged and dedicated employees; equips employees to be successful in the performance of their duties and consideration for promotions; and provides exceptional services to its various customers.
+The Workforce Development Unit of the Human Resources Department (HR) is responsible for implementing the major strategy of Organizational Excellence to help ensure that the County of Sonoma is the following:

 Workforce Development offers the County’s approximately 4,800 full-time, part-time, and extra-help employees a wide and rich selection of training and professional development opportunities to emphasize staff wellbeing, cultural belonging, and advancement.

-All program/course key competencies are categorized under Sonoma County’s Five Values:
+All program/course key competencies are categorized under Sonoma County’s Five Values: Equity, Accountability, Collaboration, Excellence, and Innovation.
+These animate the County’s values and link what we believe with how we perform.

-The FOUR-TIER SYSTEM guides employees in their training participation and advancement goals within the County.
-Trainings are placed within the respective Tiers, so employees can easily select appropriate topics and measure their progress.
-Racial equity is a key component in every Program Tier from new employees to senior leaders.
+Key competencies are applied through a FOUR-TIER SYSTEM.
+This system guides employees in their training participation and advancement goals within the County.
+Trainings are placed within the respective tiers, so employees can easily select appropriate topics and measure their progress.
+Racial equity is a key component in every program tier from new employees to senior leaders.

-• Compete for Funding ($5 million) January/February 2022 – complete.
+• Compete for Funding in January/February 2022 – completed.

 • Continue the executive leadership program – ongoing.